gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

-This API fetches all the tags associated to a company.
+Retrieve all the tags associated to a company.

 *Returned Response:*